 The Samsung Galaxy Z Fold 3 has been revealed to the world today at Samsung's Galaxy Unpacked event.
 While many will be comparing it to more recent phones, it's also worth examining what it keeps and changes from its predecessor, the Galaxy Z Fold 2.

-From what has been rumored and leaked so far, it sounds like there will be some major exterior changes to the Z Fold 3's design, display and possibly its software.
-However some things, like the cameras, are not thought to be changing.
-While some details like an under-display camera and S Pen support sound interesting, it doesn't seem as large a generational leap as the Galaxy Z Fold 2 was from the Samsung Galaxy Fold.
+There have been some major exterior changes to the Z Fold 3's design, display and possibly its software.
+However some things, like the cameras, have not.
+While some details like an under-display camera and S Pen support are interesting, it doesn't seem as large a generational leap as the Galaxy Z Fold 2 was from the Samsung Galaxy Fold.

 - Samsung Galaxy Z Fold 3 release date, price, specs, screen size and news